Home

 #Man #stormed #Capitol #caveman #costume #prison

-U.S. District Choose James Boasberg said Aaron Mostofsky was “actually on the entrance lines” of the mob’s assault on Jan.
+U.S. District Judge James Boasberg said Aaron Mostofsky was “literally on the entrance strains” of the mob’s attack on Jan.
 6, 2021.

-“What you and others did on that day imposed an indelible stain on how our nation is perceived, each at dwelling and abroad, and that can’t be undone,” the judge instructed Mostofsky, 35.
+“What you and others did on that day imposed an indelible stain on how our nation is perceived, both at residence and overseas, and that may’t be undone,” the judge informed Mostofsky, 35.

-Boasberg also sentenced Mostofsky to at least one 12 months of supervised release and ordered him to perform 200 hours of community service and pay $2,000 in restitution.
+Boasberg also sentenced Mostofsky to 1 yr of supervised release and ordered him to carry out 200 hours of neighborhood service and pay $2,000 in restitution.

 Mostofsky had asked the choose for mercy, saying he was ashamed of his “contribution to the chaos of that day.”